Pak SC criticizes Imran Khan's government for not making Urdu the official language | ExBulletin

 Pak SC criticizes Imran Khan’s government for not making Urdu the official language

-Islamabad [Pakistan], Sep 21 (ANI): Pakistan’s Supreme Court on Monday criticized the federal government for failing to make Urdu the official language, local media reported.
+Pakistan’s Supreme Court on Monday criticized the federal government for failing to apply Urdu as the official language, local media reported.

 A three-member bench led by Pakistan’s Interim Chief Justice Umar Ata Bandial presided over a contempt of court motion asking for the use of Urdu as an official language, the Express Tribune reported.

-“The Express Tribune quoted Judge Bandial.
-He added that” in my opinion, we should also learn Persian and Arabic, just like our ancestors.
-“Article 251 of the Constitution mentions the mother tongue as well as regional languages, “the acting chief justice said as he sought an answer from the government of the Punjab for not introducing Punjabi (as an official language) to the province.
-Earlier, in December 2015, l lawyer Kokab Iqbal has filed a contempt of court petition for failing to use the Urdu language, while a contempt of court petition has also been filed by citizen Dr Sami against the government of Punjab for failing to introduce the Punjabi (as the official language) in the province, the Express Tribune reported.
-The Supreme Court, while giving notice to the Federal and Punjabi governments, adjourned the hearing of the case for a month.
-(ANI)
+“Without mother tongue and national language, we will lose our identity,” said Judge Bandial, quoted by the Express Tribune.
+He added that “in my opinion, we should also learn Persian and Arabic, just like our ancestors.”

 |